 Hong Kong/Taiwan.
-The year-over-year growth in revenue in our Hong Kong/Taiwan segment for both the second quarter and the first half of 2018 reflects strong interest in LumiSpa, which also contributed to Sales Leader and Customer growth.
-In addition, approximately half of the \$9 million increase in revenue in the second quarter is attributable to ticket sales for a regional convention in Hong Kong.
-We launched Velocity in Taiwan during the second quarter, which we believe has driven positive Customer acquisition.
+The year-over-year growth in revenue in our Hong Kong/Taiwan segment for both the third quarter and the first nine months of 2018 reflects strong interest in LumiSpa, which also contributed to Sales Leader and Customer growth.
+In addition, approximately \$5.0 million of the revenue growth in the nine-month period is attributable to ticket sales for a regional convention in Hong Kong during the second quarter of 2018.

-The year-over-year increases in segment contribution for both the second quarter and the first half of 2018 primarily reflect higher revenue in 2018, partially offset by increased general and administrative expenses primarily due to the regional convention in Hong Kong.
+The year-over-year increases in segment contribution for both the third quarter and the first nine months of 2018 primarily reflect higher revenue in 2018.
+Segment contribution for the nine-month period of 2018 also includes increased general and administrative expenses primarily due to the regional convention in Hong Kong during the second quarter of 2018.

 Other.
-In addition to our seven segments, the manufacturing and product-packaging companies that we acquired during the first quarter of 2018 generated \$22.7 million of reported revenue in the second quarter and \$39.9 million in the first half of 2018.
-These companies provide products and services both to our company and to external customers; reported revenue includes only the revenue generated by sales to external customers.
+In addition to our seven segments, the manufacturing and product-packaging companies that we acquired during the first quarter of 2018 generated \$26.0 million of reported revenue in the third quarter and \$65.9 million in the first nine months of 2018.
+These companies provide products and services both to our company and to external customers.
+Reported revenue includes only the revenue generated by sales to external customers.

-As a result of these acquisitions, we incurred \$3.0 million of expense associated with the amortization of acquired intangible assets under acquisition accounting in the second quarter and \$4.7 million in the first half of 2018.
-We currently expect that we will continue to incur approximately \$2-3 million of these charges per quarter during 2018.
+As a result of these acquisitions, we incurred \$2.4 million of expense associated with the amortization of acquired intangible assets under acquisition accounting in the third quarter and \$7.1 million in the first nine months of 2018.
+We currently expect that we will incur \$2.1 million of these charges in the fourth quarter of 2018, after which we expect they will decrease to less than \$1.0 million per quarter.
 For information about these acquisitions, see Note 15 to the consolidated financial statements contained in this report.